Exponentially accurate open quantum simulation via randomized dissipation with minimal ancilla: Abstract

 \section{Abstract}

 Simulating open quantum systems is an essential technique for understanding complex physical phenomena and advancing quantum technologies.
-Some quantum algorithms for simulating Lindblad dynamics achieve logarithmically short circuit depth in terms of accuracy $\varepsilon$ by coherently encoding all possible jump processes with a large ancilla consumption.
-Minimizing the space complexity while achieving such a logarithmic depth remains an important challenge.
-In this work, we present a quantum algorithm for simulating general Lindblad dynamics with multiple jump operators aimed at an observable estimation, that achieves both a logarithmically short circuit depth and a minimum ancilla size.
-Toward simulating an exponentially accurate Taylor expansion of the Lindblad propagator to ensure the circuit depth of $\mathcal{O}(\log(1/\varepsilon))$, we develop a novel random circuit compilation method that leverages dissipative processes with only a single jump operator; importantly, the proposed method requires the minimal-size, $4 + \lceil \log M \rceil$, ancilla qubits where each single jump operator has at most $M$ Pauli strings.
+Some quantum algorithms simulate Lindblad dynamics exponentially accurately, i.e., they achieve logarithmically short circuit depth in terms of accuracy, but they need to coherently encode all possible jump operators with a large ancilla consumption.
+Minimizing the gate and ancilla counts while achieving such a logarithmic scaling in accuracy remains an important challenge.
+In this work, we present two randomized quantum algorithms for simulating general Lindblad dynamics with multiple jump operators aimed at an observable estimation that achieve a circuit depth with not only logarithmic scaling in accuracy but also either partial or complete independence from the parameters specifying the Lindbladian.
+This is based on a novel random circuit compilation method that leverages dissipative processes with only a single jump operator, leading to the proposed methods using minimal ancilla qubits---$4+\lceil\log_2 M\rceil$ in the first case and $7$ in the other, where each single jump operator has at most $M$ Pauli strings.
+In addition, we numerically demonstrate the practical advantage over existing approaches by providing a detailed analysis of the required gate and ancilla counts.
 This work represents a significant step towards making open quantum system simulations more feasible on early fault-tolerant quantum computing devices.